rklaehn/abc/README.md

 important for good overall performance than optimal big-O behavior.
 So in this library, compact in-memory representation is ***always*** given priority over reference-heavy trees with theoretically optimal Big-O performance.

-This yields very good results regarding compactness and performance.
+This yields very good results regarding compactness and performance for most operations.
 The downside is that you have to provide ClassTag instances for almost every operation.

 ## Bulk operations